Ultra-Reliable Communication in 5G mmWave Networks: A Risk-Sensitive Approach: Abstract

 \section{Abstract}

-In this letter, we investigate the problem of providing gigabit wireless access with reliable communication in $5$G millimeter-Wave (mmWave) massive multiple-input multiple-output (MIMO) networks.
-In contrast to the classical network design based on average metrics, we propose a distributed \textit{risk-sensitive} reinforcement learning-based framework to jointly optimize the beamwidth and transmit power, while taking into account the sensitivity of mmWave links due to blockage.
-Numerical results show that our proposed algorithm achieves more than $9$ Gbps of user throughput with a guaranteed probability of $90\%$, whereas the baselines guarantee less than $7.5$ Gbps.
+This letter investigates the problem of providing gigabit wireless access with reliable communication in $5$G millimeter-Wave (mmWave) massive multiple-input multiple-output (MIMO) networks.
+In contrast to the classical network design based on average metrics, a distributed \textit{risk-sensitive} reinforcement learning-based framework is proposed to jointly optimize the beamwidth and transmit power, while taking the sensitivity of mmWave links into account.
+Numerical results show that the proposed algorithm achieves more than $9$ Gbps of user throughput with a guaranteed probability of $90\%$, whereas the baselines guarantee less than $7.5$ Gbps.
 More importantly, there exists a rate-reliability-network density tradeoff, in which as the user density increases from $16$ to $96$ per $\text{km}^{2}$, the fraction of users that achieve $4$ Gbps are reduced by $11.61\%$ and $39.11\%$ in the proposed and the baseline models, respectively.

 {}